clarus/coq-blog/posts/2021-02-22 Beginning of verification for the parsing of smart-contracts.md

 Fortunately, for our experiment we did not need to use dynamic casts and the code generated without the type parameters for the GADTs was compiling just fine!

 ## The proofs
+All the proofs are accessible online on [coq-tezos-of-ocaml/src/Proto\_alpha/Proofs/Script\_ir\_translator](https://gitlab.com/nomadic-labs/coq-tezos-of-ocaml/-/tree/master/src/Proto_alpha/Proofs/Script_ir_translator).
 We wanted to verify the following property:

      forall term, parse (unparse term) = term